 Jayanti Owens joins the Health & Society Scholars program having completed a Ph.D. in Sociology and Demography at Princeton University.
 Broadly, her research focuses on the causes of gender, racial/ethnic, and immigrant educational and labor market inequality.
 Her dissertation addressed three puzzles: The growing, female-favoring gender gap in educational attainment in the United States; the evolution of the female-favoring gender gap in childhood behavioral skills across cohorts, and; the uneven career penalties that males and females receive for early behavior problems.
 Amidst the marked rise in the diagnosed prevalence of attention-deficit/hyperactivity disorder (ADHD) among children in the United States, Jayanti’s future work will investigate social and medical explanations for this rise in diagnosed prevalence across cohorts.
 She will also use a counterfactual framework to examine cohort and gender differences in the effects of ADHD diagnosis and treatment on later well-being and educational and labor market outcomes.
 Jayanti’s work has appeared in journals including Sociology of Education, Social Science Research, and Racial and Ethnic Studies.
 Jayanti will begin as Assistant Professor of Sociology and Public Policy at Brown University upon completion of the Health & Society Scholars program.

 Fenaba Addo received her Ph.D. from the Department of Policy Analysis and Management at Cornell University with a specialization in family and social welfare policy and a minor in health policy and demography.
 Her main research areas include family and economic demography, household finance, quantitative methods, and wealth inequality.
 Her dissertation research focused on the role of household economic resources in family formation, relationship quality, health behaviors and outcomes.
 Fenaba is particularly interested in examining how financial resources impact family decision-making across the life course.
 Her research has appeared in Family Relations, The American Sociological Review, and Social Science Research.
 Fenaba received a B.S. in Economics from Duke University in 2002.
-She will begin as Assistant Professor of Consumer Science at the University of Wisconsin-Madison upon completion of the Health & Society Scholars program.
+Fenaba is currently Assistant Professor of Consumer Science at the University of Wisconsin-Madison.

 Julie Maslowsky received her Ph.D. in Developmental Psychology from the University of Michigan.
 Her research to date has focused on identifying specific developmental mechanisms underlying adolescent health risk behavior, particularly substance use.
 For example, her dissertation examined the role of early adolescent mental health problems in the development of substance use, integrating national surveys with in-depth longitudinal data to estimate the risk for substance use associated with early adolescent mental health problems at the population level and among a subsample of adolescents at high risk for substance use due to prenatal alcohol and drug exposure.
 A second line of research, conducted in collaboration with the Ministry of Health of Ecuador, has focused on the development of disease prevention and health promotion programs to mitigate health disparities in the Ecuadorian public health system.
 For her work in Ecuador, Julie received the Compassion in Action Award from His Holiness the Dalai Lama.
 As a Health and Society Scholar, Julie plans to examine individual and contextual determinants of adolescent health through integration of epidemiological and etiological theory and methods.
 She is particularly interested in how in-depth etiologic studies and broad epidemiologic studies can be combined in order to draw generalizable conclusions regarding the biological and social mechanisms that underlie health disparities evident in epidemiologic data.
+Julie is currently Assistant Professor of Health Behavior and Health Education at the University of Texas at Austin.
 Please visit Julie's website for more information about her academic research and ongoing projects.

 Thomas Fuller-Rowell received his Ph.D. in Developmental Psychology from the Department of Human Development at Cornell University in 2010, and his B.A. in Biochemistry and Psychology from the University of Colorado in 2003.
 His research focused on two main areas: (1) understanding identity development among stigmatized groups, and (2) examining the influence of social stresses relating to stigma and discrimination on health and health disparities.
 As a Health & Society Scholar, he expanded his knowledge of physiological systems relating to stress, gained exposure to interdisciplinary perspectives on population health, and contributed to addressing current limitations in the literature on discrimination and health.
 Please visit Thomas's website for more information about his academic research and ongoing projects.
 Tom is currently Associate Professor of Psychology at Auburn University.